-I am a writer specializing in science and nature.
+I am a writer specializing in science, technology and the environment.

 Topics in ecology and the environment, conservation, natural history, and the life sciences particularly